wp-plugins/shiftnav-responsive-mobile-menu/readme.txt

 == Description ==

 ShiftNav is an awesome mobile menu for WordPress.
 It looks and acts like native app off-canvas slide-out menus for popular apps like Facebook, Gmail, etc.

-Beta release - please post any issues in the forum!

 [ShiftNav Demo](http://shiftnav.io/free/)